Julian Assange: what is happening to the WikiLeaks founder now?

-In June 2012, after the UK Supreme Court denies his final appeal against his extradition, Assange enters the Ecuadorian embassy in London and is granted temporary asylum.
+In June 2012, after the UK Supreme Court denies Assange's final appeal against his extradition, hee enters the Ecuadorian embassy in London and is granted temporary asylum.
 The decision “put him in violation of his UK court bail, and it was clear that he’d be arrested by authorities if he ever tried to leave”, says Engadget.

 In August 2012, Assange makes his first public appearance in two months.
 Speaking from the balcony of the embassy, he asks the US government to “renounce its witch-hunt” against Wikileaks.

 In February 2016, the UN’s Working Group on Arbitrary Detention says that the WikiLeaks founder has been arbitrarily detained by UK and Swedish authorities since his arrest in 2010, and that the detention violates his human, civil and political rights.
 The UK rejects this charge and says that the panel’s decision won’t prevent Assange from being arrested if he leaves the embassy.